 For cancer patients, clinical trials mean hope.
 Hope for a cancer-free world and for better, more targeted ways to prevent, detect, treat and cure individual cancers.
 Patients can enter clinical trials before, during or after starting their cancer treatment.

-The OSUCCC – James is one of only four U.S. cancer centers funded by the National Cancer Institute (NCI) to conduct phase I and phase II clinical trials on novel anticancer drugs.
+The OSUCCC – James is one of only four U.S. cancer centers funded by the National Cancer Institute (NCI) to conduct phase I and phase II clinical trials.
 These trials go only to centers that demonstrate an exemplary capacity for research and clinical care, the expertise to deliver the latest in treatments and the infrastructure to interpret and track treatment results.

 Ohio State also has nearly 300 cancer researchers dedicated to understanding what makes each patient’s cancer grow, move, spread or reoccur.
 Because of the OSUCCC – James’ NCI phase I and phase II approvals, these experts can move research discoveries into clinical trials and make them available to patients sooner.